 The side panels of the printer have filament holder doors that also use magnetic mounts.

 The Designer XL also has a tray where waste accumulates after the nozzle is cleaned.

 The Designer XL comes with a monochrome display with an encoder.
 The printer menu is divided into the usual tabs: printing, filament loading/unloading, printbed and nozzle heating, calibration, etc.

 However, there are also many unique features in the menu.
 These include encoder calibration, automatic print head cleaning mode, drying the filament spool on the table, and night printing mode.

 Slicer Polygon X

-The Designer X Pro and Designer X have found applications in many areas of manufacturing, but design constraints have prevented the full potential of the X platform in large-scale manufacturing.
-The Designer XL solves this problem, and now all the functions of the single nozzle version of Designer X are available for printing large functional parts in the fields of mechanical engineering, instrumentation, aircraft construction, robotics, and more.
+The Designer X Pro and Designer X have found applications in many areas of manufacturing.
+However, design constraints have prevented the full potential of the X platform in large-scale manufacturing.
+The Designer XL solves this problem.
+Now, all the functions of the single nozzle version of Designer X are available for printing large functional parts in the fields of mechanical engineering, instrumentation, aircraft construction, robotics, and more.